Moncada rejoins White Sox after positive COVID-19 test - WHIZ News

-Moncada revealed that he tested positive for COVID-19 on a video conference call with reporters Thursday.
-He said he didn’t experience any major symptoms but it was a difficult time for him and a little scary.
+Moncada revealed he tested positive for COVID-19 on a video conference call with reporters Thursday.
+He said he lost his sense of smell and taste for a few days but didn’t experience any major symptoms and feels good now.

+Still, he said it was a “very difficult time” and “a little scary.”

+“I wanted to be on the field, but I had to stay at home.
+I couldn’t leave my house,” Moncada said through a translator.
+“I stayed there the whole time.”

+He worked out at the ballpark Thursday with the White Sox and hopes to be in the lineup for the July 24 season opener against Minnesota.

+“I can tell that I feel my legs are a little tired because of all the time I was inactive,” Moncada said.
+“But I think I know my body.
+I’m going to be ready pretty soon.
+I won’t need too much time.”

 Moncada and pitcher José Ruiz were placed on the injured list last week because of unspecified ailments.
-While Moncada is in major league camp and Ruiz is going to work out at the team’s taxi-squad site in Schaumburg, the White Sox say it doesn’t mean they have been taken off the IL.
+While Moncada is in major league camp and Ruiz is going to work out at the team’s taxi-squad site in Schaumburg, the White Sox said that doesn’t mean they were taken off the IL.

+“I never thought I had it before I tested positive,” Moncada said.
+“When I got the results it was a little scary because I didn’t know how it would affect me, what kind of symptoms I would develop.
+But thank God I felt good for the most part.”

+“I’m just glad to be back and to be healthy,” he added.

 The 25-year-old Moncada was acquired in the December 2016 trade that sent Chris Sale to the Boston Red Sox.
-Long regarded as one of baseball’s top prospects, he broke out last season when he set career highs with a .315 batting average, 25 homers and 79 RBIs.
+Long regarded as one of baseball’s top prospects, the switch-hitter broke out last season when he set career highs with a .315 batting average, 25 homers and 79 RBIs.

 The Cuban slugger finalized a $70 million, five-year contract with the White Sox in March.